 Peru has established itself as an attractive destination for foreign investment and a reliable and dynamic source of business partnerships for foreign companies.
 Peru ranks among the top countries in Latin America and the Caribbean according to the World Bank’s Ease of Doing Business Index.
 This index measure how conducive the regulatory environment is to starting and operating a local business.

-Favorable legal framework for foreign investors:
+Favourable legal framework for foreign investors:

 - Equal and non-discriminatory treatment